 Hopin, a virtual event management platform launched in September 2019, a mix of Zoom, Twitch, and Chaatroulete started to offer discount pricing to organizers affected by the coronavirus.

 Even before the crisis hit, Hopin struck a chord among investors who were betting that the company will create a new category and a new kind of behavior where people will start choosing the digital alternative over stuffy conference centers.
-“We are building a solution to what has been missing for so long: a platform people can use to build online events that match the dynamism of an interactive, in-person experience,” said, Johnny Boufarht, Founder, Hopin.
-Boufarht was the most sought after seed-stage founder in London who had investors knocking at his door with flowers and champagne.
+“We are building a solution to what has been missing for so long: a platform people can use to build online events that match the dynamism of an interactive, in-person experience,” said, Johnny Boufarhat, Founder, Hopin.
+Boufarhat was the most sought after seed-stage founder in London who had investors knocking at his door with flowers and champagne.

 For Hopin, COVID-19 has been an accelerator.
 As the pandemic spread, Hopin realized that companies were going to switch from in-person events to webinars.
 So, it made Hopin available, earlier, than planned.
 The “number of monthly attendees of events” hosted using its technology grew from 16,000 in March — when it came of its stealth mode — to 175,000 in May.
 Within a year after its launch, Hopin has seen nearly 1 million users attending events hosted by more than 16,000 organizations.